 The Revenue Service will compile a list of laid-off workers based on companies’ income tax declarations and will validate the accuracy of bank account details.
 It will submit the list of unemployed people and their bank account details to the State Employment Support Agency (SESA) under the MoIDPLHSA.

 SESA– a legal entity of public law, a state-subordinated institution under the administration of the MoIDPLHSA.
-SESA will pay the unemployment benefits of laid-off workers to the bank accounts provided by the Revenue Service.
+SESA will pay the unemployment benefits of laid-off workers to the bank accounts provided by the Revenue Service and by the beneficiaries.

 SESA has developed an online registration platform to identify self-employed and informal workers who lost their job because of the economic downturn resulting from the measures adopted to contain the outbreak.
-SESA facilitates the meetings of interagency committee in charge of reviewing documents/identifying informal workers.
-Dedicated Committee was established based on the Ministerial Decree (MoIDPLHSA) on 21st of May, 2020 (N01-213/O).
+The Policy Department of the MoIDPLHSA facilitates the meetings of interagency committee in charge of reviewing documents/identifying informal workers.
+SESA coordinates the working group under the Committee functions of which envisage categorizing applications by statuses (positive, negative and under consideration) and submitting to the commission for a final decision.
+Dedicated Committee and its working group were established based on the Ministerial Decree (MoIDPLHSA) on 21st of May, 2020 (N01-213/O).
 SESA makes payments into the identified self-employed and informal workers’ bank accounts provided by the individuals, a one-off benefit (eligible self-employed individuals may not be beneficiaries of unemployment benefits for laid-off workers in subcomponent 2.2).

 SSA – a legal entity of public law, a state-subordinated institution under the MoIDPLHSA, administers the state social protection and health programs, notably, state pension, social assistance, as well as Universal Health Care programs.
 The SSA will reimburse the providers for COVID-19-related services.
 The SSA will reimburse facilities for the actual costs of medicines, diagnostics, and consumables used to treat COVID-19 cases.
 As for the social protection component, all social benefits will be implemented through SSA, which will determine and verify eligibility for those programs and will make payments through the Liberty Bank.